 The Scala Tip

 The Scala tip uses a short section of plastic at the tip in lieu of skin plush running to the tip.
 In addition to reduced friction, the Scala design is meant to help reduce snow creep under the climbing skin tip.
 I’ve had mixed results with reduced snow creep – when snow creeps under your skin and slowly spoils your glue.
 Though the snow creep issue continues, the G3 Alpinist+ climbing skin has performed very well.
-We have been testing the “Glide” model since March 2018.
-It features G3’s momix 70/30 mohair/synthetic plush.
-All of the 2018-19 Alpinist skins also feature a new, environmentally friendly glue, which is proving reliable, too.
-The momix plus hits the sweet spot for balanced glide and grip performance.
+I’ve been testing the “Glide” model since March 2018.
+It features G3’s momix plush – a 70/30 mohair/synthetic blend.
+Moe importantly, all of the 2018-19 Alpinist skins also feature a new glue, which is proving reliable, and G3 says is environmentally friendly, too.
+The momix plush hits the sweet spot for balanced glide and grip performance.
 It routinely outglides my ski partners’ skins and has shown no lack of grip for average skin tracks.

 Climbing Skin Grip